JGL/CCIDiploma-AutumnWinter2021/README.md

 ## Information

 - [All term dates](https://www.arts.ac.uk/students/term-dates)
-- Lecturers: Irti, Nicola Plant, Tom Keene and Pauline
+- Lecturers: Irti Nasar, Nicola Plant, Tom Keene and Pauline van Mourik Broekmann
-- Location: [Creative Computing Institute](https://www.arts.ac.uk/creative-computing-institute), in person at the Greencoat Building.
+- Location: [Creative Computing Institute](https://www.arts.ac.uk/creative-computing-institute), in person at the Greencoat Building on Wilson Road.
 - Contact us via the [UAL Creative Computing Institute Slack](https://ual-cci.slack.com).
 - Weekly Unit teaching times are every Monday 09:30-13:30.
 - _**You are expected to undertake independent study of about 25 hours per week - spread across all the courses you are taking in the Diploma.**_